codahale/veil-go/README.md

 ### Integrated Constructions

 Because STROBE provides a wide range of capabilities, it's possible to build fully integrated cryptographic constructions.
-Leveraging transcript consistency -- the fact that every operation changes a STROBE protocol's state in a cryptographically secure manner -- makes for much simpler protocols with guarantees that are easier to understand.
+Leveraging transcript consistency–the fact that every operation changes a STROBE protocol's state in a cryptographically secure manner–makes for much simpler protocols with guarantees that are easier to understand.

 Instead of combining a hash function and a digital signature algorithm, we have a single digital signature construction.
 Instead of combining a key exchange, a KDF, and an AEAD, we have a single